Tugger: The Jeep 4x4 Who Wanted to Fly

 Tugger: The Jeep 4x4 Who Wanted to Fly is a 2005 American direct-to-video movie produced by Genesis Orlando.
-It is about a Willys Jeep named Tugger (voiced by Jim Belushi) who during World War II is damaged during a battle and his motor fan is replaced by an airplane propeller, giving him a dream of one day flying.
+It is about a sentient, anthropomorphic Willys MB named Tugger (voiced by Jim Belushi) who during World War II is damaged during a battle and his motor fan is replaced by an airplane propeller, giving him a dream of one day flying.

 Plot

-The film opens up to the narrator talking about a Willy 4x4 named Tugger who was badly damaged in battle during WWII, his engine fan was destroyed and replaced with an airplane propeller.
+The film opens up to the narrator talking about a Willys MB 4x4 named Tugger who was badly damaged in battle during WWII, whose engine fan was destroyed and replaced with an airplane propeller.
 After the war, Tugger was put up for sale and was sold to a small airport, where he is closer to his dream to fly like a real plane.